learnitmyway/learnitmyway/content/post/tdd-example.md

 <!--more-->

+**Note:** There is an older version of this [article in Java](https://learnitmyway.com/tdd-example-java/).

 ## Exercise

 I am going to demonstrate TDD by completing [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
 I have chosen to show each step in JavaScript because most of my work so far has been in this language.
 However, the same concepts apply to every language (I am familiar with).
-The complete source code can be found [on Github](https://github.com/learnitmyway/fizz-buzz-js).
-I originally wrote [this article in Java](https://learnitmyway.com/tdd-example-java).
-However, since then my main language has changed to JavaScript and my approach is not the same as it was.
+The complete source code can be found on Github in [JavaScript](https://github.com/DeveloperDavo/fizz-buzz-js) or [Java](https://github.com/DeveloperDavo/fizzBuzz).

 The exercise is complete when the following input: